NUMEROUS GREYHOUNDS KILLED, (METHOD USED UNKNOWN)

 Kerry Elliman made several calls to Poole Stadium, and eventually spoke to the General Manager who told her that they wanted no involvement in the Eve Blanchard case.

-The Greyhound Board of Great Britain also wanted nothing to do with the situation.
+The Greyhound Board of Great Britain also told us that they wanted nothing to do with the situation.

 On 04.10.17 Eve notified us that the dogs had been destroyed, not even 3 full days after we visited them.